nusco/narjillos/backlog.md

 * (Remove the concept of outer space altogether)

 ##Intuitive Navigation
-* Test track/untrack mouse commands with first-comer
 * Visual effect when tracking/untracking
+* Scale based on creature size and window size when following
+* (Test navigation with first-comer)

 ##Flexible Genes
 * Wave beat ratio is genetically determined